What is Chiari Malformation?

 Chiari malformation type II is very often associated with spina bifida.
 In this disorder, the spinal cord and bones of the spine fail to develop properly before birth, and some central nervous system tissue protrudes through an abnormal opening in the spinal column.
 This condition is called myelomeningocele.

 Is Chiari Malformation Hereditary?

-Studies suggest that chiari malformation, as well as associated central nervous system disorders such as spina bifida and hydrocephalus, have an inherited component.
+Studies suggest that Chiari malformation and associated central nervous system disorders such as spina bifida and hydrocephalus have an inherited component.
 These disorders seem to run in some families, and an individual is at increased risk if a close relative has also had one of the disorders.

-Research into a possible genetic cause of chiari malformation in ongoing.
-Preliminary research has identified a genetic variation that may be associated with chiari malformation and other related disorders, but more research is needed to confirm the connection.
+Research into a possible genetic cause of Chiari malformation is ongoing.
+Preliminary research has identified a genetic variation associated with Chiari malformation and other related disorders, but more research is needed to confirm the connection.

 How Is Chiari Malformation Detected?

-Because chiari malformation is often associated with disorders such as spina bifida and hydrocephalus, babies with these disorders are typically examined for chiari malformation.
+Because Chiari malformation is often associated with spina bifida and hydrocephalus, babies with these disorders are typically examined for Chiari malformation.
 In some cases, the malformation may be visible on ultrasound scans before birth.

 How Is Chiari Malformation Diagnosed?

-If a patient exhibits symptoms consistent with chiari malformation, a doctor will conduct a physical exam to rule out other potential causes of the symptoms.
+If a patient exhibits symptoms consistent with Chiari malformation, a doctor will conduct a physical exam to rule out other potential causes of the symptoms.
 The doctor may also order laboratory tests to look for evidence of other underlying conditions.
-A neurological exam will test key areas of neurological function, including balance, coordination, cognition, muscle strength, and sensory perception.
+A neurological exam will test critical areas of neurological function, including balance, coordination, cognition, muscle strength, and sensory perception.

 - Magnetic resonance imaging (MRI)